Mission, Organization, Facts, and History

 Our Mission

 To safely and responsibly collect and treat wastewater, and to recover resources from process waste streams, while protecting human health and improving the environment in a way that benefits the Tri-Cities and all USD stakeholders.
-Read more about how we accomplish our Mission.

 Our Organization